ralucaportase/flot-cursors-plugin/README.md

 This is a plugin for jQuery flot, to create cursors.

-This plugin is based on another plugin `jQuery.flot.crosshair.js` which can be found on <http://code.google.com/p/flot/>
+This plugin is based on another plugin `jQuery.flot.crosshair.js` which can be found in the flot chart package at <http://www.flotcharts.org/>

 The plugin supports these options: